The Corpus of Hittite Divinatory Texts (HDivT)

 18ID=18 --

-[m]ān=aš=kanwenn:CNJ=PPRO.3SG.C.NOM=OBPk ÍD‑anFluss:ACC.SG.C EGIR‑pawieder:ADV uetkommen:3SG.PST one blank line
+[m]ān=aš=kanwenn:CNJ=PPRO.3SG.C.NOM=OBPk ÍD‑anFluss:ACC.SG.C EGIR‑pawieder:ADV uetkommen:3SG.PST

-or if it came (instead) behind the river?
+or [i]f it came behind the river?

-Abschnitt 4ID=4: Decision
+Abschnitt 5ID=4: edge-rev. §4.
+Decision

 19ID=19 --

-[nu=šm](?)CONNn=PPRO.2PL.DAT kāšaREF1:INDCL DUTU‑ŠI‚meine Sonne‘:NOM.SG(UNM)_PPRO.1SG.GEN [] ŠA TI₈MUŠENAdler:GEN.SG uttarWort; Sache:ACC.SG.N arḫaweg-:PREV daḫḫunnehmen:1SG.PST
+[nu=šm](?)CONNn=PPRO.2PL.DAT kāšaREF1:INDCL DUTU‑ŠI‚meine Sonne‘:NOM.SG(UNM)_PPRO.1SG.GEN [ ] ŠA TI₈MUŠENAdler:GEN.SG uttarWort; Sache:ACC.SG.N arḫaweg-:PREV daḫḫunnehmen:1SG.PST

-Herewith I – My Majesty – have condoned you the matter of the eagle.
+Herewith I – My Majesty – have condoned [y]ou the matter of the eagle.

 20ID=20 --